pillargg/pillar_algos/README.md

 This is the recommended method for testing and should work on all operating systems.

 First, install [Docker](https://docs.docker.com/get-docker/) and [act](https://github.com/nektos/act).
 This is a tool that allows the running of GitHub Actions CI locally, which is how we will run the tests on your local machine.
 After both are installed, you have to generate a GitHub Token.
 See [here] on how to do that.
-The token should be stored in a file called `secrets.env` in your working directory (this file is in the .gitignore so it will not be committed).
+The token should be stored in a file called `.secrets` in your working directory (this file is in the .gitignore so it will not be committed).
 Here is what the file should look like:

 ```bash
 GITHUB_TOKEN=<your token here>